 Lindsay nails

-Are characterised by a sharply demarcated nail bed change – the proximal portion of each nail bed as whitish and the distal portion red, pink, or brown.
+Half-and-half nails are characterised by a sharply demarcated nail bed change – the proximal portion of each nail bed as pale/white and the distal portion red, pink, or brown.
 In addition to the nail-bed change, there may also be associated the presence of melanin in the acral part of the nail plate itself, thus involving a second component of the nail unit.

-These pigmentary nail changes are identified in patients with uraemia.
-It is a relatively important specific clinical marker of chronic kidney disease particularly end stage and serves as a diagnostic clue.
-It is not pathognomonic, but is found in approximately 40% of patient having chronic kidney disease.
+The pigmentary nail changes are identified in patients with uraemia and, although not pathognomonic, is a specific clinical marker of chronic renal failure being found in approximately 40% of cases of end stage kidney disease.

-1962 – A reddish discoloration of the distal nail was noted in two patients with azotemia by Bean and Clifton in 1962.
+1962 – A reddish discoloration of the distal nail was noted in two patients with azotemia by Bill Bean and James Clifton in 1962.

 In 1962, Dr. James Clifton and I observed two patients who had the extraordinary abnormality depicted in Figure 6.
 Between a third and almost a half of the distal portion of the nail they had a red, slightly orange color.
 Most of this color faded out when the free edge of the nail was pressed though the area which had been red was still distinguished by a gray color.
 Both patients with this nail lesion had renal disease.
 One died of uremia.
 The other had only moderate renal failure associated with prolonged diabetes.